gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 ├── .eslintrc.json
 ```

-Then, open the newly created file and extend the default configuration with the `monorepo-workspace` shared configurations provided by this library:
+Then, open the newly created file and extend the default configuration with the `monorepo-workspace` shared configurations:

 ```json !#4 .eslintrc.json
 {